Your First Trip to Kauai

 Timeless Hanalei Town is home to taro farms, art galleries and the Hanalei Pier overlooking beautiful Hanalei Bay.

-Kilauea Lighthouse, on Kauai’s northernmost tip, is a wildlife refuge offering amazing views.
+Daniel K. Inouye Kilauea Point Lighthouse, on Kauai’s northernmost tip, is a wildlife refuge offering amazing views.

 With a roadside lookout, this is one of Kauai's most accessible major waterfalls.